Subscribe to Updates

 If you still haven’t made up your mind about which type of braces are esthetically appropriate for you, you should know that there are different braces in orthodontics that can straighten teeth depending on each person’s treatment and age.
 Children may go for colorful elastomeric ties or Mini-Twin braces.
 Teenagers have also the choice of esthetic braces with clear wires and removable clear aligners.

 On the other side, adults usually look for some type of braces that are invisible and don’t show that they are under treatment.
 They may even go far and give up wearing braces and do not follow their orthodontic treatment.
-Ceramic braces, clear aligners and lingual braces are some of the orthodontic ways to treat teeth irregularities and malocclusion.
-In this article, we are going to talk about lingual braces in orthodontics.
+Ceramic braces, clear aligners, and lingual braces are some of the orthodontic ways to treat teeth irregularities and malocclusion.
+In this article, we are going to talk about lingual in orthodontics.

 What are lingual braces?

-Lingual braces are a set of braces that are fixed on the back surface of the teeth, the side toward your tongue. these braces are different from conventional usual braces you see most people are wearing, which are attached on the front (labial) surface of the teeth.
-Wanna get esthetic braces so lingual braces are a great option to choose!
-Lingual braces in orthodontics have gained popularity in recent years because of the invisibility characteristics of this type of braces.
-Your friends don’t know that you are wearing braces at all unless you open your mouth widely.
+Lingual braces are a set of braces that are fixed on the back surface of the teeth, the side toward your tongue.
+These braces are different from the conventional braces you see most people wearing, which are attached to the front (labial) surface of the teeth.
+If you want to get esthetic braces, lingual braces are a great option to choose.

 What is lingual orthodontics?